 Delays are an essential part of electronics such that a set of instructions can be executed in a specific order.
 There are two main categories of delays: critical and non-critical.
 Critical delays are delays associated with systems that require high accuracy, such as an MCU’s crystal oscillator operating at 32 MHz, which oscillates with a period of 31.125 ns, i.e., a HIGH delay period of 15.625 ns and a LOW delay period of 15.625 ns.
 Non-critical delays are delays associated with systems that do not require high accuracy, such as switching an LED ON for a HIGH delay period of 1000 ms, followed by switching the LED OFF for a LOW delay period of 1000 ms. Another method of establishing a non-critical delay is to use a Resistor-Capacitor (RC) delay circuit, as shown in Figure 1.

 There are four fundamental elements: power source (VDD), resistor (R), capacitor (C), and output voltage (VCAP).
 Before the VDD voltage is applied to the RC circuit, the capacitor’s voltage remains at 0 V, assuming it is fully discharged.
-Equation 1 describes the voltage across a capacitor in an RC delay circuit, whilst Equation 2 represents the rise time (𝜏).
+Equation 1 describes the voltage across a capacitor in an RC delay circuit, whilst Equation 2 represents the time constant (𝜏).

 \begin{equation}